 Spiraea douglasii is part of the Rosaceae family of plants.
 It is an easy-to-grow plant.
-It grows to about 2m or 7ft from rhizomes.
-It produces a large cluster plume of pink flowers in spring and early summer about 8″ or 20cm long at the tip of branches.
+It grows to about 2m or 7ft.
+It grows from rhizomes.
+It produces a large cluster plume of pink flowers.
+Spiraea douglasii flowers in spring and early summer.
+The flower spikes are about 8″ or 20cm long at the tip of branches.
 Spiraea douglasii flowers are fragrant.

 Spiraea douglasii is generally pest-free and disease-free.
 Propagate by softwood cuttings in summer or division early in spring.
 If you need to prune Spiraea douglasii then do it after flowering.